-Victor Hugo wrote in the novel, Les Miserables, "There is a prospect greater than the sea, and it is the sky; there is a prospect greater than the sky, and it is the human soul."
+The famous French novelist Victor Hugo wrote in the novel, Les Miserables, "There is a prospect greater than the sea, and it is the sky; there is a prospect greater than the sky, and it is the human soul."
 Indeed, life is the most precious treasure.
-Whether in the hospital ward, in the outpatient clinic, in the community or in the laboratory, your subject of study in medicine is ultimately life itself.
-I hope that in the course of your studies in the Faculty of Medicine, you will discover even more how fascinating and precious life is, and dedicate yourselves to studying, protecting, supporting, healing and nurturing it.
+I hope that in the course of your studies in the Faculty of Medicine, you will discover even more how fascinating and precious life is and dedicate yourselves to studying, protecting, supporting, healing and nurturing it.

-All of us in the Faculty of Medicine warmly welcome you once again, wishing you good health and every success in all your endeavours.
+With these words of encouragement, all of us in the Faculty of Medicine warmly welcome you once again, wishing you good health and every success in all your endeavours.
 Please also convey our gratitude and best wishes to your parents and family members who have continued to support you to this day.

-PROFESSOR DATO' DR CHRISTOPHER BOEY CHIONG MENG Deputy Dean (Postgraduate), Faculty of Medicine 2015
+PROFESSOR DATO' DR CHRISTOPHER BOEY CHIONG MENG MBBS DCH MRCP FAMM MD PhD FRCPCH FRCP Deputy Dean (Postgraduate), Faculty of Medicine May 2016